Sleepy-Vagabond/Recursion_pracs/README.md

 # Recursion_pracs
-this repository contains all code and vertions of said code related to ADDS prac 4 ect
+this branch contains code for practical 8 Linked Lists